-Become the times series domain expert in your organization.
+Become the times series expert in your organization.

-modeltime plus the most powerful time series forecasting techiniques available.
+modeltime plus the most powerful time series forecasting techniques available like GluonTS Deep Learning.
 Become the times series domain expert in your organization.

 You will learn:

-- Time Series Preprocessing, Noise Reduction, & Anomaly Detection
+- Time Series Foundations - Visualization, Preprocessing, Noise Reduction, & Anomaly Detection

 - Ensembling Multiple Machine Learning & Univariate Modeling Techniques (Competition Winner)